Overview

 I was surprise to hear that:

-and also in the interview it was not mentioned that the FT231X has a 1024 bytes (512+512) transfer buffer, versus the FT232 which only has a 384 bytes transfer buffer (128 + 256).
+"it can only drive out at 3.3V max though it has 5V tolerant inputs"and also in the interview it was not mentioned that the FT231X has a 1024 bytes (512+512) transfer buffer, versus the FT232 which only has a 384 bytes transfer buffer (128 + 256).
 The buffer size in synchronous bit banging mode makes a big difference in terms of byte/second transferred.

 The FT231X has multiple advantages over the FT232R

-1. Price
+- Price

-2. Buffer size 1024 over 384.
+$2.12 over $4.50 for one chip. - Buffer size 1024 over 384.
 A larger buffer increase the transfer performance when using the synchronous or asynchronous bit banging mode.
 I do not know if this make a difference in UART mode (I supposed it should) but with Windows the serial port are limited 128 000 bauds.

-3. Package
+- Package

 SSOP-20 over SSOP-28, easier to solder.
 For both I would not use a regular solder iron.
 I recommend to use an "electric skillet"or toaster.
-Obviously the FT231X take less space on the board.
+Obviously the FT231X take less space on the board. - Voltage

 Based on the FT231X datasheet the 3.3 Volt out should feed VCCIO, therefore all 8 GPIO would output 3.3V.
 Making it a 3.3V devices.